The investor problem based on the HJM model: HJM factor model

 Let $\psi\in \mathcal{M}_T$.
 Taking into account \eqref{E22}, \eqref{E34}, and \eqref{E35}, we infer that in the HJM factor model the wealth dynamics has the form

 In the present paper we consider optimal finite and infinite horizon consumption problems.
 In the finite horizon case the objective of the investor is to maximize

 where $z$ and $y$ are values of $z^{\psi, C}$ and $Y$ at a given initial time $s\in [0,T]$, $\gamma\ge 0$ is a discount factor, $\alpha \in (0,1)$ and $a,b \geq 0$.
-Therefore, the investor can decide how to relocate the importance between the consumption stream and the terminal weight by controlling the parameters $a$ and $b$.
+Therefore, the investor can decide how to distribute his preference between the consumption stream and the terminal weight by controlling the parameters $a$ and $b$.
 In fact some of our results hold true also for $\alpha <0$, see Remark \ref{R}.
 Let

 be the \emph{value function}.
 Our main result concerning the finite horizon problem is Theorem \ref{T41} below.